 I was wondering whether you’d do a post of layering length of jackets/cardigans over tops.
 I was thinking about how to combine short/regular/long cover-ups over short/regular/tunic length tops.
 This is tricky for me especially when I plan to leave the cover-up layer unbuttoned …

-Alternatively, if your top is more fitted you can choose a longer looser cardigan to go over the top.
-For example this outfit from Spiegel.
+- Alternatively, if your top is more fitted you can choose a longer looser cardigan to go over the top.

-Whether or not it should be longer or shorter than your top is based on whether you have a short or long waist.
+Whether or not it should be longer or shorter is based on whether you have a short or long waist.

-Long waists can take longer layers underneath slightly shorter layers.
-Like this top and jacket from Spiegel.
+- Long waists can take longer layers underneath slightly shorter layers.